Improving Admin Center setup and deployment times

 • Creating a scalable, flexible design for different app setup needs and future updates

-Design option A
+Design Flow A

 • Separate settings out in a table similar to the landing page